tuchandra/sitev2/content/posts/site_comparison.md

 **Overall aesthetics**: while a matter of personal opinion, I like the new design better.
 The colors are nicer, the three-column layout is more usable than the single-column one, and there's more content on a single page.

 **Overall complexity**: is unfortunately, much higher now.
 There are simply more files to deal with, and there's more overhead from Hugo and the theme that I'm using.
 There are dozens of features which I will never use that introduce incidental complexity to the whole project.
 I removed lots of JS files and templates that I didn't need, but surely a lot more remains.

-**Deployment**: deployment to Github Pages was, in both cases, a little awkward.
-Previously, I had the content and generated site in the [same repo](https://github.com/tuchandra/sitev1), which meant that the homepage https://tusharc.dev had to [redirect](https://github.com/tuchandra/sitev1/blob/master/index.html) to https://tusharc.dev/site.html, and this made some things, like relative links, unnecessarily annoying.
-Now, I have the [content](https://github.com/tuchandra/sitev2) and [generated site](https://github.com/tuchandra/tuchandra.github.io) in separate repos, so links work the way I expect, but deployment is more challenging.
-This can be seen in the [Makefile](https://github.com/tuchandra/sitev2/blob/master/Makefile), where `make deploy` cd's into the generated subdirectory repo and automates a commit and push.

 ## Image comparisons - homepage